simagix/mongodb-demo/security/x509-only/README.md

 # X.509 Certificates

+A new example is available at [MongoDB Authentication with X509 Certificate](https://github.com/simagix/mongo-x509)

 The purpose of this demo is to secure a MongoDB replica set using only X.509 certificates.
 In this example, we use X.509 certificate for

 - Client authentication